codefordenver/encorelink/README.md

 provisions it with everything this project needs to run.
 This will take a few minutes, so be patient.

+#### Troubleshooting
+For port errors, make sure postgres is not running

 ### Running the App

 Once `vagrant up` has finished, follow these steps to start the server.